-6. Remove the left internal fender.

-- 8. Apply a thin coat of engine oil to the O-ring of new oil filter. - 9.
+- Remove the left internal fender. - 7.
+Remove the oil filter cartridge with an oil filter wrench. - 8.
+Apply a thin coat of engine oil to the O-ring of new oil filter. - 9.
 Install the new oil filter and tighten securely. - 10.
 Install the engine oil drain bolt and new gasket.
 Tighten the bolt to 16.5 ft. lb (22.5 Nm). - 11.
 Refill with the specified amount of the recommended engine oil.
 Install the engine oil filler cap and tighten securely.